hkfgez/lobster-escrow/README.md

 ```bash
 docker-compose -f docker-compose.dev.yml up
 ```
+The system will automatically detect the absence of SGX chips, gracefully degrade to the Mock Enclave, and simulate the cryptographic proof generation.

 ### 5. Chaos Engineering & Slashing Economics (防御作恶测试)
 **"A protocol is only as good as its ability to survive an attack."**